bcbio/bcbio-nextgen/docs/contents/cloud.rst

 ``variant_regions`` in the configuration.
 It will then upload the final configuration back to S3 as ``s3://your-project/name.yaml``, which you can run directly from a bcbio cluster on AWS.

+We currently support human analysis with both the GRCh37 and hg19 genomes.
+We can also add additional genomes as needed by the community and generally welcome feedback and comments on reference data support.

 Extra software
 ~~~~~~~~~~~~~~